bryanwb/bryanwb.github.io/src/pages/blog/09-14-2018-bitcoin-standard/index.md

 <img src='https://fee.org/media/23293/shutterstock_227051371_mini.jpg?anchor=center&mode=crop&width=1920&rnd=131444222820000000' width=414px height=310px style="margin-left: 10px; margin-right: 10px; margin-top: 10px; float: right;"/>

-## Lemme tell ya, The Gold Standard was amazing
+## Lemme tell ya, The Gold Standard was awesome

 The days of the global Gold Standard was fucking incredible, at least as Saifedean describes it.
 Wars were limited in scope because of governments